Abhishek-2502/Django_Webhosting_pythonAnywhere/README.md

 # Django Web Hosting

 Welcome to the Django Web Hosting guide!
 This repository provides instructions for hosting a Django website on [PythonAnywhere](https://www.pythonanywhere.com/).
-Follow the steps below to clone the repository, set up a virtual environment, and configure your Django project.
+Follow the steps below to create an account on PythonAnywhere, clone the repository, set up a virtual environment, and configure your Django project.

+## About

+Create an account on [PythonAnywhere](https://www.pythonanywhere.com/), then follow this guide to host a Django website.

 ## Hosted on PythonAnywhere